adil192/BlackboardTheme/README.md

 - Styling and colouring inspired by [Google's Material Design](https://m3.material.io/)
 - Uses better, more readable fonts everywhere

-Features marked with "script* require you to install the optional script (see the [Install](https://github.com/adil192/BlackboardTheme#install) instructions).
+Features marked with "script* require you to install the optional scripts (see the [Install](https://github.com/adil192/BlackboardTheme#install) instructions).

 ## Screenshots